vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 no longer pending.
 But once a topic has said something, the system expects to continue in that topic or resume that topic.

 The system has an ordered list of pending topics.
-The order is: 1st- being within that topic executing rules now, 2nd- the most recently added topic (or revived topic) is the most pending..
+The order is:

+* 1st- being within that topic executing rules now,
+* 2nd- the most recently added topic (or revived topic) is the most pending.

 You can get the name of the current most pending topic` (%topic)`, add pending topics yourself `(^addtopic())`, and remove a topic off the list `(^poptopic())`.

 ## Random Gambit

 The third thing about topics is that they introduce another type, the random gambit, `r:`.

-The topic gambit t: executes in sequence forming in effect one big story for the duration of the topic.
+The topic gambit `t:` executes in sequence forming in effect one big story for the duration of the topic.
 You can force them to be dished randomly by setting the random flag on the topic, but that will also randomize the responders.
 And sometimes what you want is semirandomness in gambits.